Investing for Muslims in Canada

 Which to choose?

 TFSA: If you are a beginner or make a moderate salary.
-It's flexible.
+It's very flexible.
 RRSP: If you are a high earner (usually >$90k) and want the refund.

 Important: The RRSP deadline is the end of February!